tagae/dotfiles/README.md

 The `bin` directory in the repository contains the `dotfiles` command, which you can use to perform a number of actions on your dotfiles.

+### On macOS

+On macOS, install Homebrew and then do

+    brew install coreutils # to have GNU `realpath` set -x PATH $HOMEBREW_PREFIX/opt/coreutils/libexec/gnubin $PATH # to give precedence to GNU utils over macOS's

 Importing Dotfiles
 ------------------